 Pentecost Island, Vanuatu

 Pentecost is world famous for the extraordinary land diving ceremony – the death-defying naghol (a ritual leap).
-For an amazing honeymoon experience watch as local men tie vines to their ankles and leap head first from a 30m tower.
+For an amazing holiday experience watch as local men tie vines to their ankles and leap head first from a 30m tower.
 Performed during April and May to ensure a bountiful yam harvest, the ceremony – once held in private – is now open to the public for a small fee, which goes towards local projects.

-Best time to visit Vanuatu?
+Best time to visit in Vanuatu

 The summer wet season in Vanuatu runs from November until April, with heavy rains in January and an average temperature of 28°C.